 How Can I Try Different Sized Mountain Bike Wheels?

-While it’s difficult to try a different size wheel on your bike without a flip-chip, you can easily find some other bikes to try and get a feel for what wheel size works best for your riding style.
+While it’s difficult to try a different mountain bike wheel size wheel on your bike without a flip-chip, you can easily find some other bikes to try and get a feel for what wheel size works best for your riding style.
 Talk to your riding buddies and see if they have a setup that you’re interested in trying.
 Next time you hit the trail, trade bikes and see how different it feels to run a smaller or larger wheel.
 That may be all the encouragement you need to get a new bike!

 If your friends can’t help you, you can try a private bike rental through sites like Spinlister, who provide daily rentals on some of the best bikes out there.
 If there’s no one in your area offering the bike you’re looking to try, you can always contact your local bike shop and go for a test ride.
 Many shops offer daily rentals as well, which gives you the chance to try it out on the trail!
 No matter what bike you end up going with, our Bike Phone Mounts are compatible with most handlebar sizes, so you’ll still have the ultimate protection!